 In this case, you can prepare in advance throughout the week by doing something every evening.

 Let’s look at some ideas to get all your secular work done before sundown on Friday so you can truly enjoy the blessing and benefits of the Sabbath.

 How to plan for the Sabbath

 How we prepare for the Sabbath today is based on principles found in the Bible.
-Principles learned from God’s instructions, and how His people did it.
+We can see how people learned from God’s instructions, and how they carried them out.

-Here areas that need attention during Sabbath preparation:
+Here are areas that can be helpful to focus on during Sabbath preparation:

 Plan to have Saturday as your day off from work

 The Bible tells us to “do no work” on Sabbath (Deuteronomy 5:14, NKJV).

 And the “work” that takes up most of our days is our daily employment.